Celytic/Wine-Game-Compatibilities/Game-list.md

 I presume this applies to Battlefield Hardline as well, but I haven't gotten around to testing it yet, so can't say for sure.

 # Heroes and Generals
+System: N/A

 No matter what Proton or Wine version you use, upon starting the game, you will receive an error, stating: "Please start the game through Steam."
 This isn't anything new, and has been going on for over two years.
 This isn't working, and I saw that it uses BattleEye, which probably explains this.
+Will update if this changes.

 # A Dance of Fire and Ice
+System: Yatagarasu

-This game works perfectly out of the box; however UnityModManager will not open in game like it does in Windows if you have that enabled, so please keep that in mind.
+This game works perfectly out of the box; however UnityModManager will not open in game like it does in Windows if you have that installed fo it, so please keep that in mind.

 # Golf It!
+System: Yatagarasu/Shimarin
 This game runs without issues; played with friends with little to no issues.

 # TrackMania Nations Forever
+System: Yatagarasu
 Loaded up game and performance seems to be really good; no complaints on my end.

 # Metro Exodus Enhanced Edition
+System: Yatagarasu

-Game black screens and you can't get any further; not sure if a Wine dependency issue; for now, use the native Linux port on Steam, considering DLSS won't be integrated via Wine until the new Nvidia driver in the fall.
+Game black screens and you can't get any further; not sure if a Wine dependency issue; for now, use the native Linux port on Steam, considering DLSS won't be integrated via Wine until the new Nvidia driver (470) is released.
+Will be retested in the guture.

 # Old School Runescape
+System: N/A

 Why are you trying to run this over Proton?
 Just use RuneLite; it'll save you a headache and has some nice QoL features built in.

 # Current list of games that I'm going to test (will be updated)
-- Spongebob Squarepants: Battle for Bikini Bottom Rehydrated
-- A Hat in Time
+- Planetside 2
-- OMORI
+- Doom Eternal